digital-asset/docs.daml.com/docs/2.8.0/docs/canton/usermanual/domains/ethereum.rst

 as illustrated in the demo.
 Other setups are possible, but they should fulfill the following requirements:

-..
-TODO(#4940): Be more precise about how the mining rate changes performance.

 * The Ethereum client `Hyperledger Besu <https://besu.hyperledger.org/en/stable>`__ (version in release notes tested, but any sibling subminor version should be OK) should be used and expose